Courtney Tollison '99

 Distinguished University Public Historian and Scholar

-Dr. Courtney Tollison is Assistant Professor of History at Furman University.
+Dr. Courtney Tollison is the Distinguished University Public Historian and Scholar at Furman University.
 Previously, she served as the Founding Historian for the Upcountry History Museum-Furman University and Founding Director of the Furman University Oral History Project.
 She specializes in modern American history, particularly in South Carolina and the Upstate, and in Public History.

 As a public historian, Tollison maintains an active presence in the humanities across the state.
-She serves on the boards of the S.C.
+She is a State Chairperson for National Votes for Women Trail and serves on the boards of the S.C.
 Historical Society, Humanities Council SC, S.C.
 Sesquicentennial Commission of the Civil War, S.C.
 Governor’s School for the Arts and Humanities, the Advisory Board of the Palmetto Trust for Historic Preservation, and Christ Church Episcopal School Alumni Board.
 She also served as the Program Chair for Greenville’s Year of Altruism.

 She has been featured on WYFF-TV, WSPA-TV, SC-ETV, SC-ETV Radio, and has published in The Greenville News, TOWN, Belle, Post and Courier (Charleston), and the Greenville Journal, where she writes a regular column on local history.
 In addition to many local publications, she has also been interviewed in nationally prominent publications like The Boston Globe, USA Today, the History Channel, and ABC News.

 - Curated the exhibit "The New Digs: Furman Campuses and the Evolution of a University, 1939-1973."

 - Curated the exhibit "Weaving Our Survival: Upcountry South Carolina and World War II."

 - Provided historical research for the exhibit "Protests, Prayers, and Progress: Greenville's Civil Rights Movement."